 - This happens to Raimundo in an early episode of Xiaolin Showdown when he loses a battle to Tubbimura, who uses the Sword of Storm to defeat him.
-(It had been Raimundo's fault, because he had ignored the lecture on the Sword's powers.
+(It had been Raimundo's fault because he had ignored the lecture on the Sword's powers.
 Even worse, the Sword of Storm was a Wind Shen Gong Wu, Wind being Raimundo's element, which made it really humiliating.)
-Raimundo spends much of the rest of the episode studying, and was able to pull a CMOA in a rematch with Tubbimura at the end.
+Raimundo spends much of the rest of the episode studying and was able to win a rematch with Tubbimura at the end.

 Bart: I know Krusty's innocent, and I think I can prove it, but...
 I need your help.